Winter Blues: 11 Effective Ways To Overcome Them

 Enter H2O.

 Water supports detoxification, blood circulation, joint lubrication, digestion, and brain function (our brain is, in fact, 75% water).
 It is also well known that even mild dehydration can influence our vigor, alertness, fatigue, happiness, and ability to stay calm.
 So if you find yourself ‘down in the dumps’ and unable to be as productive as you like, increase your water intake.
 It can improve your mood, sharpen your mind, and leave you feeling like yourself again.
-If you find you’re having trouble getting out of bed in the morning, try keeping a glass of room temperature water right by your bed and drink it as soon as you wake to activate your body’s internal organs and natural healing mechanisms.
+If you find you’re having trouble getting out of bed in the morning, try keeping a glass of room temperature water right by your bed and drink it as soon as you wake to help you wake up and start the day feeling a little more refreshed.

 Take advantage of all the natural sunlight you can get, and if you can’t get much of it naturally, consider taking vitamin D supplements.
 Most of us, even those who reside in often sunny locations like Calgary or California, tend to be deficient in vitamin D. Not only does vitamin D help to reduce inflammatory responses, prevent DNA damage that can contribute to cancer, and absorb calcium to keep bones strong, but it can also help prevent Seasonal affective disorder.
-Research suggests, for example, that as natural light enters through your retina, helping your body to manufacture adequate amounts of vitamin D, it also plays a role in the route of serotonergic reuptake in the brain.
-Serotonin, if you’re not aware, is the neurotransmitter (or naturally produced chemical in your body that communicates with certain parts of your brain) most notably associated with mood regulation, learning, memory, and sleep.
 Plus, what’s better than some direct, eye-squinting sunlight on days that don’t have much of it?

-During these cold, dark months, you may certainly be tempted to hibernate like a bear.
+During these cold, dark months, you may be tempted to hibernate like a bear.
 While the body is naturally inclined for heavier sleep and rest under heavier blankets right now, it’s best if this takes place in addition to– not instead of– time you spend outside.
 So maybe take a walk in a new part of town, go to the park, or change the scenery somehow else from time to time.
 Your entire system, by way of all of your senses, will reap immense benefits if you come out from under the blankets and into nature.
-For example, as you breath, the negative ions produced by the clean air will increase the flow of oxygen to your brain and have positive effects on your brain’s production of serotonin.
-As your ears perceive the low frequency sounds of nature, your nervous system will begin to naturally calm itself.
-As your feet touch the earth, you will begin to feel grounded, and this will energize your body at the cellular level.
+Time outside can help regulate our nervous systems, shift our perspective, and gently reconnect us to the world beyond our own thoughts.
 Don’t just venture outside once and call it done; if you can, set aside some time most days to get outside.
-With time, nature heals all wounds.
+Nature has a quiet way of reminding us that seasons change, difficult periods pass, and that we are part of something larger than whatever is weighing on us in this moment.

 The body was made to move, and when we move it, we instantaneously feel better.
 As the Somatopsychic Principle (Mens sana in corpore sano) states, what we experience physically and what we experience emotionally are intimately connected.
-Or as lifestyle wellness experts like to say– you are always just one workout away from a good mood!
+Movement won't solve everything, but it can have a remarkable effect on how we feel physically, mentally, and emotionally.

 When it comes to exercise, it doesn’t stop at just feeling good in the moment of being physically active.
 Exercise has the ability to increase the experience of positive emotions, flow, and life purpose along with enhancing self-esteem, self-efficacy, body image, cognitive functioning, and overall well-being.
 It’s a two-for-one benefit, really: As you build physical strength, you simultaneously build psychological and emotional strength.